Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Totally split CM abelian varieties and -module structure

-Hence, there is an equivalence of categories between $R$-lattices and polarizable tori $X$ such that there exists an isomorphism $X\rightarrow \CC/\bigoplus\Lambda_i.$ The later being in equivalence with the category of abelian varieties isomorphic to a power of elliptic curves with CM by $R.$ This proves the first equivalence of categories we want to show between $\AVR$ and $\RLat$. \end{proof} It may be interesting to enhance why the CM case is so specific.
-If we consider the functor $\R$ from abelian varieties over $\CC$ without restriction to the category of sub $\ZZ$-lattices of a finite dimensional $\CC$-vector space $\R$ is not essentially surjective.
+Hence there is an equivalence of categories between $R$-lattices and polarizable tori $X$ such that there exists an isomorphism $X\rightarrow \CC^g/\bigoplus\Lambda_i.$ The latter being in equivalence with the category of abelian varieties isomorphic to a power of elliptic curves with CM by $R.$ This proves the equivalence of categories between $\AVR$ and $\RLat$. \end{proof} It may be worth elaborating why the CM case is so special.
+If we consider the functor $\R$ from abelian varieties over $\CC$ without restriction to the category of $\ZZ$-lattices of a finite dimensional $\CC$-vector space then $\R$ is not essentially surjective.
 Indeed, some $\ZZ$-lattices $\Gamma$ of $V$ of dimension greater than $2$ are not polarizable.
 Even if we restrict $\R$ on its essential image it is not full.
 Indeed, even in dimension $1$ there are morphisms of polarizable $\ZZ$-lattices (i.e., morphisms of groups) which are not the restriction of a $\CC$-linear map.

-Hence, the structure of $\ZZ$-module is not enough.
+Hence the structure of a $\ZZ$-module is not enough.
 Fortunately, considering the $R$-module structure given by the complex multiplication makes $\R$ an equivalence.